The ReqIF™ format represents a requirement as a

 IBM Rational DOORS Next Generation

-If you want to work with ReqIF files created in a different external requirements management tool, use the
+To work with ReqIF files created from different external requirements management tools, use the

 Generic attribute mapping from the Source